 There is a lack of Python counterparts for several Matlab toolboxes.
-Many of these toolboxes, modules and packages are not yet mature in terms of development, and are poorly supported and documented.
-This is to be expected, given that Python is largely driven by a community of volunteers who may not have time for documenting and supporting every module.
+Many of these toolboxes, modules and packages are not yet mature in terms of development and are poorly supported and documented.
+This is to be expected, given that it is largely driven by a community of volunteers who may not have time for documenting and supporting every module.
 If you plan on getting a module or package for Python, it is always a good idea to see if the module is being actively maintained before you develop an application dependent on it.
 Otherwise, you will have to develop your own patches and workarounds for the code.

 We discussed Python’s use in engineering and scientific work briefly.
-Among modules for such work, matplotlib, SciPy and NumPy are among the most important.
-While matplotlib and NumPy are well-documented, SciPy can be have unclear or missing documentation.
+Among modules for such work, matplotlib, SciPy, and NumPy are among the most important.
+While matplotlib and NumPy are well-documented, SciPy can behave unclear or missing documentation.
 For instance, scipy.interpolate.LSQUnivariateSpline is used to add a smoothing split for the data, but the documentation does not explain the meaning of the coefficients that the method returns.
 This can be problematic since the method returns fewer than expected coefficients.

 #5.
 Problems in matplotlib

 There are also certain challenges in the matplotlib, which is quite a capable non-interactive plotting package.
 For one, there is a lack of uniformity in interfaces for various methods and functions.
 As an example, when you generate a text box with the pyplot.annotate function or the axes object’s annotated method; you can use the xycoords keyword to specify if the text location is specified as data coordinates, figure fractional coordinates or axes fractional coordinates.
 But this keyword is missing with the pyplot.text function and only data coordinates can be used to specify the text location, which is generally not what programmers want.